spell-music/csound-expression/tutorial/chapters/SynthTutorial.md

 --------------------------------

 Let's study how can we made our waveforms more interesting.
-We can apply several simple techniqhaskellues to achieve it.
+We can apply several simple techniques to achieve it.

 ### Reading sound signals from files

 We can reuse the sound signals.
 The music is everywhere and we can take a somebody else's music as a start point.

-There are habdy functions for reading the sound from files:
+There are handy functions for reading the sound from files:

 ~~~haskell
 readSnd :: String -> (Sig, Sig)